Announcement of vacancies in the AStA

 Information about an application and the further process

-All students at Darmstadt University of Applied Sciences who are interested in volunteering can apply.
+All students at Darmstadt University of Applied Sciences who are interested in volunteering are welcome to apply.

-• personal information such as name and contact details (student email address, telephone)
+- Personal information such as name and contact details (student email address, telephone number)

-• please also send your enrollment certificate for the current semester
+- Please also include your enrollment certificate for the current semester

-• a letter of motivation (max.
-1 A4 page) for the interested department/working group.
-In particular, previous experience in committees or voluntary work, ideas about the work in the department/working group as well as possible personal projects and goals are of interest.
+- A letter of motivation (max.
+1 A4 page) for the department/working group you are interested in, preferably without personal data.
+We are particularly interested in your previous experience in committees or volunteer work, your ideas about the work in the department/working group, and any projects and goals you may have.

 Basic requirements for working in a department/working group

-In addition to the core tasks of a department or working group, there are some general requirements for working in the AStA:
+In addition to the core tasks of a department or working group, there are some general requirements for working in the AStA (General Student Committee):

-• Active participation in student and academic committees related to the department's or working group's area of responsibility
+- Active participation in student and academic committees relevant to the department's or working group's area of responsibility

-• Regional and national networking within the department and active alliance work
+- Regional and supra-regional networking within the department and active alliance building

-• Promoting and conducting events, disseminating information about relevant events
+- Promoting and organizing events, and disseminating information about relevant events

-• Providing accessible public information/committee materials in German and English
+- Making accessible public information/committee materials available in German and English, and documenting projects

-• Collaboration and support with events/projects of other departments
+- Collaborating and supporting events/projects of other departments

 University Democracy Department